Society of Students Against Poverty: Rahyaft-e-Darooni

-In most of these syllabuses, the presented material include contents that are presented for the first time and most of the theoretical subjects are novel ones.
-That is why these classes have met great popularity and active participation from university students.

 Koochegardan-e-Ashegh

 Koochegardan is the most famous activity of the organization.
 This national-religious ceremony, runs every Ramadan.

 In this program, students gather needful materials for the poor families from their universities.
 And on the 21st night of Ramadan, Laylat al-Qadr (Night of Power, or Decree) and the night of the martyrdom of Imam Ali, they give all the gathered materials to the needy people.

 Koochegardan started in 1999 in Tehran and continued to this date.
 The latest Koochegardan took place in October 2006, in Tehran, Kermanshah, Zanjan, Zabol,...

 The 2006 program gave away about 5000 packages of materials.